cosmos/ibc/spec/app/ics-interchain-queries/README.md

 ```
 - A query that returns a value is marked as `SUCCESS`.
 This means that the query has been executed at the Queried Chain and there was a value associated to the queried path at the requested height.
 - A query that is executed but does not return a value is marked as `FAILURE`.
 This means that the query has been executed at the Queried Chain, but there was no value associated to the queried path at the requested height.
-- A query that timeout before a result is committed at the Querying Chain is marked as `TIMEOUT`.
+- A query that timed out before a result is committed at the Querying Chain is marked as `TIMEOUT`.

 A CrossChainQueryResult is a particular interface used to represent query results.